 - Citrus Twist: Add a teaspoon of lime or lemon zest to the batter for a tropical zing.
 Orange chocolate cake is amazing too!

-Let's make strawberry coconut cake!
+How to make strawberry coconut cake

-Line the bottom of an 8 inch round cake pan with an 8 inch round piece of parchment paper and grease the sides and bottom to ensure easy release.
+Step 1.
+Preheat the oven to 350°F. Line the bottom of an 8 inch round cake pan with an 8 inch round piece of parchment paper and grease the sides and bottom to ensure easy release.

-Step 6.
+Step 4.
 Make the strawberry frosting, mix until fluffy and combined, about 2 minutes.
 Top the cake with frosting and shredded coconut.

 Hint: Top the cake with shredded coconut, it needs more coconut on top for flavor and texture.
 It reminds me those amazing coconut donuts with the coconut on top!

-Pro tips
+Coconut Strawberry Cake Pro tips

 - Weigh Your Ingredients: Especially the flour; too much can make the cake dry.

-- Pulverize Freeze-Dried Strawberries: Turn them into a fine powder so they seamlessly mix into the frosting.
+- Pulverize Freeze Dried Strawberries: Turn them into a fine powder so they seamlessly mix into the frosting.

 - Top with Coconut: A generous sprinkle of shredded coconut enhances the flavor and gives a great texture.